iains/gcj/gcc/doc/install/final-installation.rst

 :samp:`/usr/local` by default).
 (If you specified :option:`--bindir`, that directory will be used instead; otherwise, if you specified :option:`--exec-prefix`, :samp:`{exec-prefix}/bin` will be used.)
-Headers for the C++ library are installed in :samp:`{prefix}/include`; libraries in :samp:`{libdir}` (normally :samp:`{prefix}/lib`); internal parts of the compiler in :samp:`{libdir}/gcc` and :samp:`{libexecdir}/gcc`; documentation
+Headers for the C++ and Java libraries are installed in :samp:`{prefix}/include`; libraries in :samp:`{libdir}` (normally :samp:`{prefix}/lib`); internal parts of the compiler in :samp:`{libdir}/gcc` and :samp:`{libexecdir}/gcc`; documentation